percona/percona-server/README.md

 # Monitor progress
 The Tokutek hot backup updates the processlist state with progress information while it is running.

+# Throttle the backup disk writes
+The ```tokudb_backup_throttle``` variable imposes an upper bound on the write rate of the TokuDB backup.
+Units are bytes per second.
+Default is no upper bound.

 # Build the hot backup plugin from source
 1 Checkout the Percona Server source